A theory of generalised coordinates for stochastic differential equations: Numerical integration via generalised coordinates

 \subsection{Simulations}

 We compare integration methods on four simple SDEs driven by a stationary Gaussian process with Gaussian autocovariance.
-This choice of noise has two advantages: first, it is the canonical example of smooth noise; second it is perhaps the only example of coloured noise for which SDEs can be straightforwardly integrated using standard methods, providing a 'ground truth' comparative baseline.
-Indeed, this is because this noise can alternatively be simulated by sampling white noise and convolving with a Gaussian, following which one can integrate the resulting SDE pathwise using Euler's method (or any other established ODE solver).
+This choice of noise has two benefits: 1) it is the canonical example of smooth noise; 2) it is perhaps the only example of coloured noise for which SDEs can be straightforwardly integrated using standard methods, providing a 'ground truth' comparative baseline.
+Indeed, this is because this noise can also be simulated by convolving white noise with a Gaussian, following which one can integrate the resulting SDE pathwise using Euler's method (or any other established ODE solver).

 The systems we simulate are: one dimensional and two dimensional linear SDEs, see Figure~\ref{fig: numint lin}; a stochastic Lotka-Volterra system, see Figure~\ref{fig: numint LV}; and a stochastic Lorenz system, see Figure~\ref{fig: numint Lorenz}.
 For each system, we compare the zigzag methods with the baseline provided by Euler's method.